Rok holding a can of kvass in Latvia

 I wish there would be no need to erect these kinds of monuments anymore.

 Even though one third of Latvian population lives in Riga, it is not very busy in the summer, when local residents head for their summer residences in the countryside.
-Steeped in over 800 years of history and recognized by UNESCO as a World Heritage site, the heart and soul of Latvia’s capital, Old Riga, stands as a highlight of my visit to Latvia.
+With over 800 years of history and UNESCO World Heritage status, Old Riga (Vecrīga) was the heart and soul of Latvia’s capital and a highlight of my Latvia travel adventure.

-Half of Latvia territory is covered by forest; ideal environment to pick mushrooms and berries, but not necessary for visitors, who are not properly equipped or knowledgeable about the countryside.
+Half of Latvia territory is covered by forest.
+It might be an ideal environment to pick mushrooms and berries, but not necessary for visitors, who are not properly equipped or knowledgeable about the countryside.